-When we think of yeast infections, most people only assume women can get it.
+When we think of yeast infections, most people assume only women can get them.
 It is more common in women, but men can get yeast infections too.
 Anyone can get a yeast infection, regardless of age or sex.

-Yeast infections in men is a condition known as balanitis - inflammation of the penis head.
+Yeast infection of the male genitalia is often a condition known as balanitis - inflammation of the penis head.
 In uncircumcised men, the infection can also go on to affect the foreskin - balanoposthitis.
-Candida, the fungus that causes yeast infection, is normally present on our body.
-It is especially found on moist skin and this is an ideal environment for candida to spread.
+Candida, the fungus that causes yeast infection, is part of the normal flora of the human body.
+It is most prominent on moist skin, which is an ideal environment for candida to spread.
 When candida overgrows, a yeast infection develops.
 The overgrowth of the candida fungus usually occurs when there is a contributing factor such as having a female sexual partner who has a vaginal yeast infection.
-Usually, most cases of yeast infection resolve on their own or within a few days with treatment.
+Most cases of yeast infection can resolve spontaneously or with a few days of treatment.

-If not treated or resolved, balanitis can lead to a wide range of symptoms - usually painful, uncomfortable and potentially embarrassing.
-If the infection spreads to the bloodstream it can lead to some serious complications.
-Hence, it is important to be aware of the symptoms of a yeast infection and what to do to treat it.
+If left untreated or unresolved, balanitis can lead to a wide range of symptoms which can be painful, uncomfortable and potentially embarrassing.
+In rare cases, if the immune system is compromised, the infection can spread to the bloodstream, leading to critical illness and serious complications.
+Hence, it is important to be aware of the symptoms of a yeast infection and know how to treat it.

 Unlike women, men don’t usually experience symptoms of yeast infections.
 However, when symptoms do present they are usually painful and cause discomfort.